partkyle/docker-dns/README.md

-docker-dns
+partkyle/docker-dns
 ==========

 DNS server that returns the internal docker ip addresses for running containers.
+There is no caching and no TTL.
+It is mainly meant as a development tool.

 Container Requirements
 ============